 Since Česky Krumlov is almost completely surrounded by the Vltava River, the majority of its restaurants are riverside!
 I stopped at Hotel Dvorák for a beautiful view of the castle, a dark beer and a snack.
 The Czech food is every bit as good as it is in Prague and the prices are very reasonable.

 Raft Down the Vltava River

 In the summer months in Česky Krumlov you can see tons of tourists and locals cooling off in the river.
 A few companies in town offer rafting tours along the Vltava as a great way to beat the summer heat.
 Unfortunately I didn’t have time to try it out for myself (although in that heat I could have used a chance to cool off).

 The streets of Česky Krumlov are filled with boutique shops just waiting to be explored.
 The town is famous for the production of rare gemstones called Moldavite, which are only found in certain regions.
 As a result, there are countless jewelry stores on the quaint, cobblestoned streets selling stunning creations made from the dull, green gemstones!

-Stop for a Trdelník
+Shop for a Trdelník

 Trdelník or “chimney cake” shops are just as plentiful in Česky Krumlov as they are in Prague!
 Although the sugary, ice-cream filled treat is technically Hungarian, not Czech, they are extremely tasty and a great way to cool off in the summer heat.
 Above all, they’re the perfect Instagram dessert!

-The Best Viewpoints
+The Best Viewpoints in Cesky Krumlov

 My favorite part of visiting Česky Krumlov is the seemingly endless possibilities for amazing lookout points around the city!
 I’ve listed some of my favorite spots below.